ernestrc/sonic-go/README.md

 # Sonic-Go
 Client library for the Sonic data streaming protocol.
+Library is WIP so do not use yet.

 # Installation
 ```